arnauorriols/multitaskOS/feature-journal.md

 4. When pausing, you are actually yielding execution of the current task
 5. When I yield, the OS tells me the next task I should work on
 6. I can schedule new tasks to be put to the tasks queue at any time
+7. When prompted to start working on the next task, I can choose to skip it